nottrobin/docs/src/en/users-creating.md

 the local (operating system) user account.
 The user's password is stored on the controller.

-!!!
-Note:
+[note]
 A "client system" is a computer, such as an Ubuntu system, that is on the network and has Juju installed.
+[/note]

 At this stage, the user is registered to a controller and is allowed to perform the following additional actions (in the context of the controller):